 Each management node, data node, or SQL process must be assigned to a specific host, and is not allowed to run on any other host.
 An API node may be assigned to a single host, but this is not required.
-Instead, you can assign it to the special Any host entry which the tree also contains in addition to any other hosts, and which acts as a placeholder for processes that are allowed to run on any host.
-Only API processes may use this Any host entry.
+Instead, you can assign it to the special entry which the tree also contains in addition to any other hosts, and which acts as a placeholder for processes that are allowed to run on any host.
+Only API processes may use this . entry

 Here you can select from among the available process types described earlier this section; you can also enter an arbitrary process name to take the place of the suggested value, if desired.

-When a process is selected in the process tree, information about that process is displayed in the panel to the right of the tree, where you can change the process name and possibly its type.
-Important: Currently, you can change a single-threaded data node (ndbd) to a multi-threaded data node (ndbmtd), or the reverse, only; no other process type changes are allowed.
+When a process is selected in the process tree, information about that process is displayed in the information panel, where you can change the process name and possibly its type.
+Important: Currently, you can change a single-threaded data node (ndbd) to a multithreaded data node (ndbmtd), or the reverse, only; no other process type changes are allowed.
 If you want to make a change between any other process types, you must delete the original process first, then add a new process of the desired type.

-This screen has a layout similar to that of the Define Processes screen, with a process tree at the left.
-Unlike that screen's tree, the Define Attributes process tree is organized by process or node type, with single-threaded and multi-threaded data nodes considered to be of the same type for this purpose, in groups labelled Management Layer, Data Layer, SQL Layer, and API Layer.
-A panel to the right of this tree displays information regarding the item currently selected.
+This screen has a layout similar to that of the Define Processes screen, including a process tree.
+Unlike that screen's tree, the Define Attributes process tree is organized by process or node type, with single-threaded and multithreaded data nodes considered to be of the same type for this purpose, in groups labelled , , , and .
+An information panel displays information regarding the item currently selected.
 The Define Attributes screen is shown here:

-For some of the attributes shown in the information panel, a button bearing a plus sign is displayed to the right, which means that the value of this attribute can be overridden.
-This + button activates an input widget for the attribute, enabling you to change its value.
-When the value has been overridden, this button changes into a button showing an X, as shown here:
+For some of the attributes shown in the information panel, a button bearing a plus sign is displayed, which means that the value of the attribute can be overridden.
+Thisbutton activates an input widget for the attribute, enabling you to change its value.
+When the value has been overridden, this button changes into a button showing an , as shown here:

-Clicking the X button next to an attribute undoes any changes made to it; it immediately reverts to the predefined value.
+Clicking thebutton next to an attribute undoes any changes made to it; it immediately reverts to the predefined value.

 This screen allows you to perform the following tasks: